Lean FIRE: A Realistic Guide for Frugal Families

 It may allow:

-Lower fixed costs also reduce pressure generally.
+Lower fixed costs can make everyday life feel less financially fragile.
 When your baseline spending is manageable, you don’t need as much income to feel secure.

 However, a smaller portfolio also leaves less margin for error.
 Planning cautiously and building buffers becomes even more important.